Robert-W-Ward/Radi/README.md

 # Radi
-A simple 2D & 3D Renderer build with OpenGL
+A simple 2D & 3D Renderer built with OpenGL